DMW9400/mir_finalProj/README.md

 Goals:
 - 11/7/24:
   - pick ml algorithms

+    - JC
-  K-Neighbors Classifier :  KNeighborsClassifier looks for topmost n_neighbors using different distance methods like Euclidean distance.
+      - K-Neighbors Classifier :  KNeighborsClassifier looks for topmost n_neighbors using different distance methods like Euclidean distance.

-  Decision Tree Classifier : In Decision tree each node is trained by splitting the data is continuously according to a certain parameter.
+      - Decision Tree Classifier : In Decision tree each node is trained by splitting the data is continuously according to a certain parameter.
+    - Ciara

-  Random Forest : Random Forest Classifier fits a number of decision tree classifiers on many sub-samples of the dataset and then use the average to improve the results.
+      - Random Forest : Random Forest Classifier fits a number of decision tree classifiers on many sub-samples of the dataset and then use the average to improve the results.

-  Logistics Regression : Logistic Regression is a regression model that predicts the probability of a given data belongs to the particular category or not.
+      - Logistics Regression : Logistic Regression is a regression model that predicts the probability of a given data belongs to the particular category or not.
+    - Matt

-  Cat Boost : CatBoost implements decision trees and restricts the features split per level to one, which help in decreasing prediction time.
+      - Cat Boost : CatBoost implements decision trees and restricts the features split per level to one, which help in decreasing prediction time.
 It also handles categorical features effectively.

-  Gradient Boost : In Gradient Boost an decision trees are implemented in a sequential manner which enhance the performance.
+      - Gradient Boost : In Gradient Boost an decision trees are implemented in a sequential manner which enhance the performance.

-  JC be responsible for K-Neighbors Classifier, Decision Tree Classifier

 - 11/14/24: